sablu1234/wpbatch-02-ostad/wp-content/plugins/woo-smart-quick-view/readme.txt

 Donate link: https://wpclever.net
 Tags: woocommerce, wpc, quickview, quick-view
 Tested up to: 6.8
-Version: 4.2.3
+Version: 4.2.4
-Stable tag: 4.2.3
+Stable tag: 4.2.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WPC Smart Quick View allows users to get a quick look of products without opening the product page.
+WPC Smart Quick View allows users to get a quick look at products without opening the product page.

 == Description ==

 **WPC Smart Quick View for WooCommerce** allows shop owners to set up a Quick view popup, which enables customers to get a quick summary of the product details without leaving the current page.
-WPC Smart Quick View brings about an advanced site navigation experience for your visitors and assists people in decision making; thus, turning more visitors into potential customers.
+WPC Smart Quick View brings about an advanced site navigation experience for your visitors and helps people in decision-making; thus, turning more visitors into potential customers.
 It also helps to minimize the bounce rate and improve the site ranking.
 Besides, WPC Smart Quick View is fully optimized for SEO, compatible with any WordPress themes & WPML plugin for site translation.
 Especially, even on small screen hand-held devices, your site appearance would still be great thanks to the plugin’s high adaptability.

 = Live demo =